 Worryingly, when these subsets are not labelled, even performance measurements on a held-out test set may be falsely reassuring.
-This is because the aggregate performance measures such as sensitivity (i.e. recall) or ROC AUC can be dominated by larger subsets, obscuring the fact that there may be an unidentified subset of cases within which performance is poor.
+This is because the aggregate performance measures such as sensitivity (i.e. recall) or ROC-AUC can be dominated by larger subsets, obscuring the fact that there may be an unidentified subset of cases within which performance is poor.
 Given the rough medical truism that serious diseases are less common than mild diseases, it is even likely that underperformance in minority subsets could lead to disproportionate harm to patients.

-In this article, we demonstrate that hidden stratification is a fundamental technical problem that has important implications for medical imaging analysis, and explore several possible techniques for measuring its effects.
-We first illustrate that hidden stratification is present in standard computer vision models trained on the CIFAR-100 benchmark dataset, using the well-characterised nature of this dataset to empirically explore several possible causes of hidden stratification.
-We then describe three different techniques for measuring hidden stratification effects - schema completion, error auditing, and algorithmic measurement - and use them to show not only that hidden stratification can result in performance differences of up to 20% on clinically important subsets, but also that simple unsupervised learning approaches can help to identify these effects.
-Across datasets, we find evidence that hidden stratification occurs on subsets characterized by a combination of low prevalence, poor label quality, subtle discriminative features, and spurious correlates.
-We examine the clinical implications of these findings, and argue that measurement and reporting of hidden stratification effects should become a critical component of machine learning deployments in medicine.
+In this article, we demonstrate that hidden stratification is a fundamental technical problem that has important implications for medical imaging analysis on multiple real-world datasets, and explore several possible techniques for measuring its effects.
+We first define three distinct approaches to measuring hidden stratification effects-schema completion, error auditing, and algorithmic measurement-and detail their relative strengths and weaknesses.
+We next apply schema completion to illustrate that hidden stratification is present in standard computer vision models trained on the CIFAR-100 benchmark dataset, and leverage this well-characterized dataset to empirically explore several possible causes of hidden stratification.
+We extend our analysis to medical imaging datasets by using a combination of schema completion, error auditing, and algorithmic measurement to show not only that hidden stratification can result in performance differences of up to 20% on clinically important subsets, but also that simple unsupervised learning approaches can help to identify these effects.
+Using these measurement techniques, we find evidence across multiple datasets that hidden stratification occurs on subsets characterized by a combination of low prevalence, poor label quality, subtle discriminative features, and spurious correlates.